nicc777/kubernetes-cicd-lab-local/task_06_setup_jenkins_build_for_test_application.md

 | 6    | ArgoCD will synchronize the changes from the `deployment-maintenance` repository                                        |
 | 7    | The new application is deployed in the Kubernetes cluster                                                               |

-In the Helm chart, the `Application` manifest will add the following labels:

-* `expires`: With a Unix timestamp in UTC by which time the application will be deleted from the cluster.
-Default expiry is 30 minutes after deployment (for LAB testing)
-* `suspend-start`: with a unix timestamp of when the suspend action will start.
-Default is to suspend 5 minutes after the initial deployment and the crontab will be calculated therefore relative to the deployment timestamp.
-* `suspend-end`: with a unix timestamp of when the suspend action will stop.
-The suspend will end 10 minutes before the application is scheduled for deletion, calculated relative to the deployment timestamp

-Later, we will configure the maintenance pipeline to recalculate the next `suspend-start` and `suspend-end` values when the application comes out of a suspended state.

 ## Objective 2 Goals

 Each application may reach one of two important milestones: